Antietam Conducts Underway Replenishment

-SOUTH CHINA SEA (July 22, 2020) Fire Controlman 3rd Class Corey Hammond, from Bellefontaine, Ohio, fires a shot line to the Henry J. Kaiser-class fleet replenishment oiler USNS Pecos (T-AO 197) from the forecastle aboard the Ticonderoga-class guided-missile cruiser USS Antietam (CG 54).
+SOUTH CHINA SEA (July 22, 2020) The Henry J. Kaiser-class fleet replenishment oiler USNS Pecos (T-AO 197) conducts an underway replenishment with the Ticonderoga-class guided-missile cruiser USS Antietam (CG 54).
 Antietam is forward deployed to the U.S. 7th Fleet area of operations in support of security and stability in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class James Hong)

 |Date Taken: